Gmvasu/Student-Grade-Calculator/README.md

-# Student-Grade-Calculator
-A simple Java program to calculate total, average and grade using if and for
+# Student Grade Calculator (Java)

+This is a simple Java program that:
+- Takes marks for N subjects
+- Calculates total and average
+- Displays grade based on average

+### Concepts Used:
+- Scanner input
+- for loop
+- if-else conditions
+- Basic arithmetic